 Students produce a recital of at least 8 minutes length which accounts for 30% of the total marks for the course.
 Students also study composition and compositional techniques.
 They produce an extended composition of at least 4 minutes in length and complete two harmonisation exercises.
 This accounts for 30 % of the course.

-The final exam (40% of the marks) offers the students the opportunity to demonstrate their knowledge of the set works, as well as applying analysis skills to unknown pieces.
-This exam also includes melodic and rhythmic completion exercises.
+The final exam (and 40% of the course) offers the students the opportunity to demonstrate their knowledge of 18 varied set works which are studied over the two years of the course.
+As well as applying analysis skills to unknown pieces, this exam also includes a melodic and rhythmic completion exercises.